blahcat/blahcat.github.io/content/2017-01-26-insomni-hack-ctf-2017-bender-safe.md

 I will just conclude this post by thanking the [Insomni'hack](https://insomnihack.ch) team for putting up together such fun and original challenges.
-And also, huge congratz to the few teams who scored this challenge during the CTF.
+And also, huge congratulations 🥂 to the few teams who scored this challenge during the CTF.

 Hope you enjoyed this article, and see you next time for more challenges...